AI Inspection Services for Healthcare Facilities

 The scope divides into three functional domains:

 Each domain carries different data classification obligations.
-Environmental monitoring data that captures patient presence may fall under the Health Insurance Portability and Accountability Act (HIPAA) Security Rule (45 CFR Parts 160 and 164).
+Environmental monitoring data that captures patient presence may fall under Security Rule (45 CFR Parts 160 and 164).
 AI inspection vendors and facility operators must account for this overlap, particularly when camera-based systems capture identifiable individuals.
 For a broader view of how compliance standards intersect with inspection technology, see AI Inspection Compliance and Regulations.

 How it works